 When we look into Hao Haidong’s life under the communist regime, we realize immediately that like so many millions of Chinese people, he was cheated out of his dreams.
 His potential was quashed.
 His amazing skills were manipulated and exploited for political ends.
-Even though he was successful, in reality he was a political prisoner.
+Even though he was successful, in reality, he was a political prisoner.

-Crushed dream of playing abroad
+Crushed dream of playing soccer abroad

 Hao Haidong, born on May 9, 1970, is from Qingdao, in Shandong Province.
 In October 1980, he was selected for the military Bayi youth soccer team, and six years later he was picked for the adult team.
 For selection on the Bayi FC team, one must be an active conscript of the People’s Liberation Army.
 In 1992, he was selected for the national team and participated in the Asian Cup in the same year.
 His multi-faceted, winning technique was a combination of instantaneous explosive power, skilled footwork and bouncing of the ball, and the cheeky ability to get in front of his opponent at the crucial moment, all with an added burst of speed.

 In 1995, Hao was offered the opportunity of a lifetime to join the South American Uruguayan giants CA Penarol.
 The package deal came with a transfer fee of US$500,000 and an annual salary of US$200,000.
 At that time, there wasn’t any Chinese player from the mainland on the soccer team of any foreign country.
-For Hao, this was a fabulous offer and added pride for the country.
+For Hao, this was a fabulous offer and added pride to the country.
 However, in the end, the offer was rejected by Bayi FC and this was concealed from Hao.

 When Hao became aware of the truth, he was shocked.
-Of course he was shocked.
+Of course, he was shocked.
 In January 1997, Hao decided to move to Dalian Shide.
-In the same year, in the 17th round of the A-League, Hao played in striker position for Dalian Shide against Guangdong Hongyuan and scored 4 goals to help the team win by an impressive 5-2 margin.
+In the same year, in the 17th round of the A-League, Hao played in the striker position for Dalian Shide against Guangdong Hongyuan and scored 4 goals to help the team win by an impressive 5-2 margin.